indyjo/bitwrk/README.md

   and all communication is secured with Elliptic-Curve cryptographic signatures of the same kind than those that can be generated using the original Bitcoin client.
-- A client, also written in Go, that currently contains enough logic to perform both sides of a transaction.
-A browser-based user interface is in the works, but still incomplete.
-Workers can register and unregister themselves, but there is no UI for managing user accounts yet.
+- A client, also written in Go, that contains all necessary logic to perform both sides of a transaction.
+A browser-based user interface enables control of ongoing trades, registered workers and automatic trading mandates.
   The client is meant to act as a proxy, taking tasks from local programs and dispatching them to the BitWrk service.
 For sellers, it provides the service to offer local worker programs to the BitWrk exchange and to keep them busy.
 - "gorays", a sample application.
-It's a simple raytracer demonstrating how to *use* BitWrk, and also how to *extend* an existing application to leverage the BitWrk service.
+It's a simple raytracer demonstrating how to *use* BitWrk, and also, for developers,  how to *extend* an existing application to leverage the BitWrk service.

 In the current phase of development, there is no way to transfer money into or out of the BitWrk service.
-Thus, <strong>no actual money can be made or lost.</strong>
+Thus, **no actual money can be made or lost.**
 Every new client account starts with **1 BTC virtual starting capital**.

 News
 ----

+- **2013-12-04:** A lot of progress has been made on the client side.
+Basic management functionality is now available for trades, workers and mandates.
+  The client identity is no longer randomly generated every time the client is started, but saved on disk.
+This is a necessary precondition for later being able to link Bitcoin transactions to the account
-- 2013-11-27: Some progress has been made, mainly on the client side.
+- **2013-11-27:** Some progress has been made, mainly on the client side.
   A sample application has been adapted to use BitWrk: See https://github.com/indyjo/rays for the Rays raytracer project.
-- 2013-11-15: After a break of two months, development has continued.
+- **2013-11-15:** After a break of two months, development has continued.
   The client now has the ability to not only list activities, but also to ask the user for a permission (valid up to a specified number of trades or minutes) or to cancel not yet granted activities.
-- 2013-09-01: There is now a simple user interface that shows the account's current balance, annd lists currently scheduled activities.
+- **2013-09-01:** There is now a simple user interface that shows the account's current balance, annd lists currently scheduled activities.
 It is possible to cancel (forbid) activities interactively.
 There is now a REST API to register and unregister workers.
-- 2013-08-16: The client is now able to perform a full transaction.
+- **2013-08-16:** The client is now able to perform a full transaction.
 Both buyer and seller side are implemented.
 There is no mechanism to register workers yet, so a dummy worker is registered: The work package is sent to http://httpbin.org/post and the result is whatever that page returns.
-- 2013-08-08: The client no longer places a random bid on the server.
+- **2013-08-08:** The client no longer places a random bid on the server.
   Performing a POST to <pre>http://localhost:8081/buy/&lt;articleid&gt;</pre> simulates how a buy appears to clients, where the result is just a copy of the work data.
 A rudimentary in-memory content-addressable file storage